Career Development Opportunities - Graduate Students

 Most majors at SJSU offer students opportunities for Curricular Practical Training (CPT) also known as an Internship.
 CPT refers to work experience that is a required or optional part of your academic studies.
-It is work for which you receive academic credit.
-The work must be in your major field of study and a professor must approve the job and establish what requirements must be met for you to earn academic credit for what you learn on the job.
+It is work for which students receive academic credit.
+The work must be in their major field of study and a professor must approve the job and establish what requirements must be met for them to earn academic credit for what they learn on the job.
 You can find complete information regarding CPT guidelines and authorization at the International Student and Scholar Services.

 Optional Practical Training

-Practical Training refers to work in a student's field of study, which adds practical experience to the knowledge you get in the classroom.
-You may get Practical Training during your studies and after the completion of your studies.
-You must be a full time student for one at least one academic year before you are eligible for Practical Training.
+Practical Training refers to work in a student's field of study, which adds practical experience to the knowledge they get in the classroom.
+Students may get Practical Training during their studies and after the completion of their studies.
+They must be full time students for one at least one academic year before they are eligible for Practical Training.
 Students who hold an F-1 visa may receive authorization for Pre-Completion Optional Practical Training, Post-Completion Optional Practical Training, and/or the 17 Month Extension OPT which allows some students who earn degrees in certain Science, Technology, Engineering, and Math (STEM) fields to apply for an additional 17 months of OPT.
 You can find complete information regarding all OPT opportunities and authorization guidelines at the International Student and Scholar Services.

 On Campus Work